- Home

 21. Start a small business

 If you’ve retired but don’t necessarily want to stop working altogether, you could consider starting a small business.
-This can allow you to earn a bit of extra money while challenging yourself in new ways.
+This can allow you to earn some extra money while challenging yourself in new ways.
 It doesn’t mean starting a new, stressful, full-time job, but rather turning a passion, hobby, or skill into a money-maker.

 22. Make a career change

-It’s becoming increasingly common for people to use their retirement period as a chance to change careers.
+It’s becoming increasingly common for people to use their retirement as an opportunity to change careers.

-As well as wanting or needing to top up their income, many people also want to continue reaping the benefits that come with working – such as socialising with others and developing new skills.
+As well as wanting or needing to top up their income, many people also want to continue reaping the benefits of working, such as socialising with others and developing new skills.

 However, it’s important to remember that retirement is your time, so if you do change careers, try to make sure your new role is something that you enjoy and suits your lifestyle.